purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 （2）`<scope>`

-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.

 （3）`<subject>`